SyedAli8611/Resume-Ansible/README.md

-Ansible Ad-Hoc commands to deplo
+Ansible Ad-Hoc commands to deploy
 Prerequisites
 - Ansible installed on your control node
 - SSH access to the target node(samplenode2).